Summary

 return results

-Pattern 3: PostgreSQL + Parquet/Iceberg on S3
+Pattern 3: PostgreSQL with Parquet/Iceberg on S3

 import duckdb